hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## VlnPlot

-We can create violin plot to compare the distribution of gene expression across different populations using the `VlnPlot()` function.
+We can create a violin plot to compare the distribution of gene expression across different populations using the `VlnPlot()` function.

 This is a very customizable function, with many parameters to customize the look of the plots.